qgis/QGIS-Documentation/source/print_composer/print_composer.rst

 With the |mActionFileSaveAs| :guilabel:`Save as template` and
 |mActionFolder| :guilabel:`Load from template` icons you can save the
-current state of a print composer session as a  *.qpt template and load the template again in another session.
+current state of a print composer session as a  :file:`*.qpt` template and load the template again in another session.

 The  |mActionComposerManager| :guilabel:`Composer Manager` button in the toolbar and in :menuselection:`File --> Composer Manager` allows to add a new composer template or to manage already existing templates.

-.. `print_composer_manager`:
+.. _figure_composer_manager:
 .. figure:: img/en/print_composer_manager.png
    :align: center
-   :width: 20 em
+   :width: 24 em

-   Composer Manager |nix|
+   Figure Composer Manager |nix|

 ..
 [1] Export to SVG supported, but it is not working properly with some recent Qt4 versions.
 You should try and check individual on your system